wwpa65/UFOS/README.md

 ## Overview of Project

 We have developed a webpage with information on UFO sightings.
 The goal of this project was to develop a web page that has a dynamic table that provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria (date, city, state, country, and shape) at the same time.
 For this work, JavaScript (using JavaScript DOM,functions, for loops, ForEach, filter, d3 library, appending data into the HTML table), HTML, and CSS (Bootstrap).
 The code include a function for filtering data that is triggered when the user enters input into one or more of the the five fields.
+The full dataset on UFOs are included in a JS file.
+It is read ito build a HTML table.
+When a user enters input into the field(s), it activatesthe updateFilter function, which search and filters the table content.
+It will display the whole table if there is no user input is entered.

 **Software used:**
 - JavaScript